Birju Maharaj: Politicians and industry colleagues remember Kathak 'giant', 'rare artiste' | Entertainment

 "We took him to the hospital immediately but we could not save him," she said.
 President Ram Nath Kovind said the demise of legendary Pandit Birju Maharaj marked the ''end of an era''.

 ''It leaves a deep void in the Indian music and cultural space.
-He became an icon, making unparalleled contributions to popularise Kathak globally.
+He became an icon, making an unparalleled contribution to popularise Kathak globally.
 Condolences to his family and admirers,'' the president said.

-Prime Minister Narendra Modi said Birju Maharaj's death is an ''irreparable loss'' to the entire art world.
+Prime Minister Narendra Modi said his death is an ''irreparable loss'' to the entire art world.

 ''Deeply saddened by the demise of Pandit Birju Maharaj ji, who gave Indian dance a special recognition world over.
 His passing is an irreparable loss to the entire art world.
 My condolences to his family and fans in this hour of grief,'' the prime minister said on Twitter.